Purpose of the Test

 - Any clocks, timers, or watches that beep or have audible alarms.

-The Mathematics Placement Test consists of 30 multiple-choice questions covering three main areas: arithmetic & algebra, trigonometry, calculus (differentiation and integration).
+The Mathematics Placement Test consists of 25 multiple-choice questions covering five main areas: arithmetic & algebra, trigonometry, calculus (differentiation and integration), probability and complex analysis.

 Below is a list of topics covered in the Mathematics Placement Test, which can be used as a study guide.